Guide to California Sexual Harassment Law

 - That supervisors must report harassment complaints to a designated representative;

-- That no employee will undergo retaliation for filing a complaint or participating in a harassment-related workplace investigation.
+- That no employee will undergo retaliation for filing a complaint or participating in a harassment-related workplace investigation

 - Ensure that all employees receive the policy;